 Modern technology is fantastic when it comes to making information available to everyone.
 In a classroom setting, getting the most up-to-date data helps ensure the best educational experience.
 Teachers are also able to use or direct students towards trusted sources to ensure accurate information.

-2. Student performance metrics
+2. Gather student performance metrics easily

 Platforms that yield data analytics can pinpoint the areas where each student is having most difficulty.
-Performance information allows you to quickly adjust teaching strategies and the syllabus according to the data you’ve gathered and analyzed.
+Performance information allows instructors to quickly adjust teaching strategies and the syllabus according to the data gathered and analyzed.

-3. Learning technology skills
+3. Students learn technology skills

+Teachers can offer exercises that give pupils the opportunity to test and expand their capabilities.
 For example, you can give students freedom in how they present project results.
 The smart ones, who could perhaps become IT professionals in the future, will find and deploy internet resources, such as graphics or charting software, to enhance the presentation.

-4. Improved student participation
+4. Improved student participation and engagement

 Students generally love technology and introducing it is a way to boost engagement.
+Mixing up traditional instruction styles with technology makes the class less predictable and the learning environment more dynamic.

 You can also apply technology to get more information from reserved students.
 If you need to ask the opinion of everyone regarding a topic or even a simple question, why not use an online polling platform?
-This way, even quiet students who normally wouldn’t want to speak in the classroom would be able to participate.
+This way, even quiet students who normally wouldn’t want to speak in the classroom will participate.

 5. Automate repetitive tasks

 Teaching can include tedious tasks such as keeping track of attendance, recording quiz scores and noting tasks completed.
-With the present technology available, such tasks can now be fully automated.
+With the present technology available, such tasks can now be partially or fully automated.
 This can unlock time teachers are able to divert to substantive teaching endeavors.

-Normally, proper and coherent cognitive thought takes time.
+Proper and coherent cognitive thought takes time.
 Otherwise, engagement can be drastically reduced.
 It’s for this reason experts are suggesting we modify media use, such as how videos are presented, to slow down and allow for more rumination and contemplation.

 2. Technology can be distracting

-A need exists for appropriate restrictive measures on gadgets in the classroom to ensure they further learning goals and aren’t used, for example, to play games or use social media for pure entertainment.
+A need exists for appropriate restrictive measures on gadgets in education to ensure they further learning goals and aren’t used, for example, to play games or use social media for pure entertainment.
 You can be sure that some badly behaved students will always try to use technology for fun instead of the intended purpose.

 3. Less direct social interaction

 The apparent way in which technology excises social interaction is another cause for concern.
-Students have less need to verbally communicate and interact with their teachers and with one another when using technology.
-To address this, classroom teachers should ensure activities such as oral presentations, recitations and group work happen regularly.
+Students have less need to verbally communicate and interact with their teachers and one another when using technology.
+Online teaching and learning excludes face-to-face interaction altogether.